 - Data Entry

-As always, you can turn almost anything you’re good at into a business.
+As always, you can turn almost anything you’re a good business leader.
 One woman loved baking cookies using her grandmother’s recipe.
 She started making big batches every day and selling them to parents waiting for the school bus.
-She met several parents who introduced her cookies into their companies, where she was able to sell even more.
+She met several parents who introduced her cookies to their companies, where she was able to sell even more.
 Ultimately, she turned her grandma’s cookie recipe into a cookie delivery business.

 There were several good opportunities to work at home that have now become bad ideas.
 Medical transcription, for instance, used to allow you to make as much as $25 an hour even 10 years ago; however, with the advent of electronic medical records, medical transcriptionists working at some of the bigger companies are making as little as minimum wage.